Skip to content ↓

 • Students talk about group work overwhelmingly positively:

-• There are also lots of opportunities for self and peer assessment which help students to be resourceful and resilient.
+• There are lots of opportunities for self and peer assessment which help students to be resourceful and resilient.
 ‘Brain, Book, Buddy and Boss’ used in Humanities to encourage self-reliance and resilience.

 Cultural: